mtlynch/mtlynch.io/_posts/2018-08-04-resurrecting-2.md

   "$ACTUAL_CRF_TESTING_FILE" > "$ACTUAL_TESTING_OUTPUT_FILE"
 ```

-`crf_learn` and `crf_test` were both command-line utilities for [CRF++](https://taku910.github.io/crfpp/), the engine that powered ingredient-phrase-tagger's machine learning work.
+`crf_learn` and `crf_test` were both command-line utilities for [CRF++](https://taku910.github.io/crfpp/), the engine that powered ingredient-phrase-tagger's machine learning logic.
 Without knowing much about these utilities, I could deduce from the syntax that `crf_learn` created a machine learning model and `crf_test` used that model to classify data.

-The end-to-end test had verified that the contents of `$ACTUAL_CRF_TRAINING_FILE` and `$ACTUAL_CRF_TESTING_FILE` matched the golden copies.
+The end-to-end test had verified that the contents of `$ACTUAL_CRF_TRAINING_FILE` and `$ACTUAL_CRF_TESTING_FILE` matched my golden versions.
 This meant that `crf_learn` and `crf_test` took in exactly the same inputs, but produced different outputs depending on if I ran the tests locally or in a continuous integration environment.

 # A deeper dive into CRF++